EvanHahn/evanhahn-dot-com/_posts/2013-08-01-life-changing-css.md

 While this isn't really a CSS trick, it _does_ give you "permission" to use _Super Cool CSS3 Features_ and not fear that older browsers will buckle.

-Sexy Bonus Tip™: use a preprocessor
+Cool Bonus Tip™: use a preprocessor
 ===================================

 If you aren't using [SASS](http://sass-lang.com/) or [LESS](http://lesscss.org/) or [Stylus](http://learnboost.github.io/stylus/) or [Roole](http://roole.org/), start _today_.
 I don't even...I don't even want to talk about it.
 Trust me.
 It will save you more time than any of the other tips.